AI/ML Projects

 • According to the experiment, both models showed good performance, but PDRCNN was more accurate on a larger real-world dataset with 97% accuracy compared to SVM with 95.8%.

 • Based on the performance, propose potential improvements to the two models.
-For example, for the SVM model, SVM + KNN ensembling could be applied to improve efficiency and accuracy, while for the PDRCNN, we can incorporate additional features like URL-based, page-based, and content-based features.
+For example, for the SVM model, SVM + KNN ensembling could be applied to improve efficiency and accuracy, while for the PDRCNN, additional features like URL-based, page-based, and content-based features can be incorporated.

 Gradient Descent based Time Series Prediction Algorithm